rogercampos/toqua/README.md

 ### Search

 Small utility to help in the implementation of searching, using [Doure](https://github.com/rogercampos/doure) as a way to filter an AR model.
-You'll also need to include [recursive struct](https://github.com/aetherknight/recursive-open-struct) as a dependency to use search.
 Given that you have a model with filters defined, ex:

 ```ruby
 class Post < ApplicationRecord